Whether you should sell or keep property is a matter of timing, but there are many other factors to consider.

 3 Cases when you should hold on to the rental property

-Sure, maybe it could be better, but we’d instead keep your risk to a minimum and take the safe route for more financial stability.
+Ultimately, keep your risk to a minimum and take the safe route for more financial stability.

-Real Estate Experts and Newsletters You Should Be Following
+Real Estate Experts and Newsletters Should Follow

 5 Property experts to follow